MingSun-Tse/Smile-Pruning/README.md

 [[Survey](https://arxiv.org/abs/2103.06460) | [Paper Collection](https://github.com/MingSun-Tse/Awesome-Pruning-at-Initialization)]

+## Update Log
+[09/03/2022] This repo is at a _slowly_ upgrading process right now due to the limited time of the main develpers (Huan and Yue, specifically).
+But in general, completing this code project is still on our schedule.
+Thanks for staying tuned!

 ## Set up environment
 - OS: Linux (Ubuntu 1404 and 1604 checked.
 It should be all right for most linux platforms.
 Windows and MacOS not checked.)